 California Voting Location and Outreach Tool

 Developed by the Center for Inclusive Democracy (CID) at the University of Southern California, this interactive web-based mapping tool is designed to assist California elections officials in the state’s 58 counties.

 About This Tool

-Note: The Tool sites the legally required number of voting locations in the most recent comparable election publicly disclosed by the county elections office.
+Note: The Tool sites the number of voting locations in the most recent comparable election publicly disclosed by the county elections office.
 The Voting Location and Outreach Tool’s purpose is to model the location of voting sites based on the number of sites that a county is required to provide, not to suggest what number of voting locations best serves a community.